camilo-gc/usermicroservice-plazaComidas/README.md

 <br />
 <div align="center">
-<h3 align="center">PRAGMA POWER-UP</h3>
+<h3 align="center">user microservice</h3>
   <p align="center">
-    In this challenge you are going to design the backend of a system that centralizes the services and orders of a restaurant chain that has different branches in the city.
+    micro-service in charge of user management and authentication in the system of a restaurant chain.
   </p>
 </div>